menpo/menpo/docs/index.rst

 ..
-Pybug documentation master file, created by sphinx-quickstart on Tue Jul  2 11:59:58 2013.
+Menpo documentation master file, created by sphinx-quickstart on Tue Jul  2 11:59:58 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pybug's documentation!
+Welcome to Menpo's documentation!
 =================================

 Contents: